denisecase/basic-hadoop-on-windows/README.md

 ## Start up YARN

-Open PowerShell as an Administrator in sbin and run:
+Open PowerShell as an Administrator in sbin and run (no spaces):

 ```PowerShell
 .\start-yarn.cmd